Black History You Might Not Know

 All of the above attractions are pinned on the map offered below.
 While 1st Congregational Church of Detroit (map point A) may have been the very last stop on the Underground Railroad before Windsor, Ontario, Canada; I wonder if escapees and their conductors and guides ever used Belle Isle to the east as cover.

-African Americans Reviving Michigan's Film Industry in 2012
+African Americans Revive Michigan's Film Industry in 2012

-Almost single-handedly, SAG Producer, Director and Actor Sean H. Robertson is reviving Michigan's film industry after State tax incentives were cancelled in 2011.
+A SAG producer, director, and actor, Sean H. Robertson is reviving Michigan's film industry after state tax incentives were cancelled in 2011.
 Operating 313Wood: The New Detroit, he has already garnered success and recognition for African-American and other artists in a wide range of venues.
-One of his latest adventures into success is his Internet-based film called the Great Lake State.
-He is also working on making his novel trilogy into film in 2012.
-The first installment in print is: Sean H. Robertson's Cries of Vampyra

 - I Met Grace - A Black Diamond